InvasiveH8ter/NASDM/README.md

 Upcoming revisions unique to these shiny apps include:

  - Moving model variable selection boxes to a new panel on the right to allow visability above the fold of the page.
+ - Available states will be expanded to include ID, IA, IL, MT, MO, OR and WA.
  - The current map function will be swapped out with an interactive mapping function to allow additional interaction with the output.
  - An additional navigation tab will be added with functionality to compare between model runs.